DanPuzzuoli/Robust-quantum-control/README.md

 ## Contributors/Acknowledgements

-Currently I (Daniel Puzzuoli) am the sole contributor, though this project has already greatly benefited from discussions with Ian Hincks and Holger Haas.
-This project also utilizes (and contains) the function vexpm, written by Ian Hincks; which performs vectorized matrix exponentiation.
+Daniel Puzzuoli, Ian Hincks

+This project has also benefitted from discussion with Holger Haas.